KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Abigail talked about organizers who have grown the Africa Python/Django community, looked out for her, and pushed her outside of her comfort zone.

-She has taken chances and created opportunities.
 She is currently on a journey to become an open source program manager, using all of her lessons learned.
 Contributing to open source has helped her develop resilience, embrace discomfort, achieve personal growth, and find purpose.

 Her organizer resume is impressive: Django Girls, PyLadies Ghana, PyData Ghana, PyLadies Morovia, PyLadies Zambia and other PyLadies communities, PyLadies Global, PyCon Ghana 2018, PyCon Africa, PSF internship, Everything Open Research (a non-profit she started), and DE&I research

 She invited the audience to DjangoCon Africa in Zanzibar, Tanzania from November 6-11.
 Another PyCon Africa is also in the works.

 She asked the audience to consider how they are helping bring people into open source, especially people who do not necessarily love coding.
 She hopes her story will inspire others to give back to their local communities.
+-->

 Abigail and I have been following each other on social media for quite a while.
 I was really excited to meet her in person!